a16z/jolt/book/src/background/risc-v.md

 - Maintains the simple register-based architecture of RV32I

-- Results always written to a single 32-bit register (for upper/lower multiplication results, two separate instructions are used)
+- Results are always written to a single 32-bit register (for upper/lower multiplication results, two separate instructions are used)

 - All instructions in this extension are encoded in the standard 32-bit RISC-V format